jobrouter/typo3-process/Documentation/commands.rst

    :local:

 Surely you want to execute the commands regularly.
-Simply set up cron jobs that will execute the commands regularly, e.g. once an hour or once a day, depending on your needs.
+Simply set up cron jobs that will execute the commands regularly, for example, once an hour or once a day, depending on your needs.

 .. _command-start: